Number of coronavirus cases in Arizona now up to 18

 PHOENIX (AP) — The number of coronavirus cases in Arizona has risen to 18, state health officials reported Monday.

-The Arizona Department of Health Services posted the new figure on it's website, up from 13 on Sunday.
-Several of the newly presumptive cases were found through testing from a commercial laboratory, not a state lab.
+The Arizona Department of Health Services posted the new figure on its website, up from 13 on Sunday.
+Several of the new cases were found through testing from a commercial laboratory, not a state lab.

 The agency said via Twitter that it recently expanded testing to third-party entities.

 The department is also no longer reporting the number of pending tests.
-Third-party labs are not required to disclose those to the test.
+Third-party labs are not required to disclose those.

-Eight of the cases were in Maricopa County.
-The rest were spread across Pinal and Pima counties with one case in rural Graham County.
+Eight of Arizona's cases were found in Maricopa County.
+The rest were spread across Pinal and Pima counties, with one case in rural Graham County.
 The increase comes a day after the governor and school superintendent ordered a statewide closure of schools for the next two weeks.

+Many schools across metro Phoenix on Monday provided curbside breakfast and lunch for students who rely on meal programs.

+The state's three major universities all announced they would conduct online instruction for the rest of the semester.
+They initially planned to go online-only for a minimum of two weeks.

 For most people, COVID-19 causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.